NJIT Highlanders: Conference history

 Some teams began competing as associate members in various conferences.
 The men's volleyball team joined the Eastern Intercollegiate Volleyball Association (EIVA).
 In 2013–14, the NJIT men's swimming and diving team began competing in the Coastal Collegiate Swimming Association (CCSA).
 In 2014, NJIT women's tennis became an associate member of the America East Conference and in 2014–15, soccer began play in the Sun Belt Conference.

-After two years as an independent, NJIT announced on June 12, 2015, that it would become a full member of the Atlantic Sun Conference, now known as the ASUN Conference, beginning nineteen days later on July 1.
+After two years as an independent, NJIT announced on June 12, 2015, that it would become a full member of the Atlantic Sun Conference, which at that time it was known as the ASUN Conference, beginning nineteen days later on July 1.
 The university confirmed on June 12, 2020, its departure from the ASUN after five years to join the America East Conference beginning nineteen days later on July 1.
 With the America East not sponsoring tennis for either men or women, both tennis teams were independent in the 2020–21 school year before joining the Southland Conference in July 2021.